Appendix Cancer: Types, Symptoms, Causes & Treatment

 How many appendix cancers are there?

 Appendix cancer is very rare.
-Appendix cancer is estimated to affect 1 to 2 persons per million persons per year in the United States, which is far less than even 1 percent of the population.
+It is estimated to affect 1 to 2 persons per million per year in the United States.

 Risk Factors

-Other factors with regard to increasing the risk of cancer appendix, include:
+Other factors associated with an increased risk of appendix cancer include:

 • Age: